New York Like a Native

 Can you lead an "immigrant neighborhoods" tour?

 In Brooklyn, Sunset Park shows the presence of a significant amount of immigration, from China and Latin America.
-In Queens, the hyperdiverse Jackson Heights has immigrants from an even greater number of places.
+In Queens, the hyperdiverse Jackson Heights has immigrants from an even greater number of places, especially if we dip into adjacent Woodside, Elmhurst, and Corona.

 Can you lead a food tour?